FAQ - Whaling

 seasons.
 During 2003-2007 Iceland implemented the common minke whale research program, including the take of a total of 200 common minke whales, in addition to 7 animals caught under a commercial whaling scheme.
 Since 2008 an annual average of 44 common minke whales have been caught for commercial purposes.
 Since the resumption of commercial whaling in 2006, the annual average of fin whales has been 59 animals.

-Iceland's decision to continue sustainable whaling involves a limited number of whales that is in accordance with scientific advice provided annually by the Marine Research Institute of Iceland (MRI).
-The advice provided by the MRI is based on scientific stock assessments conducted by relevant international authorities, i.e. the Scientific Committee of the International Whaling Commission (IWC) and the Scientific Committee of the North Atlantic Marine Mammal Commission (NAMMCO).
+Iceland's decision to continue sustainable whaling involves a limited number of whales that is in accordance with scientific advice provided annually by the Marine and freshwater Research Institute of Iceland (MFRI).
+The advice provided by the MFRI is based on scientific stock assessments conducted by relevant international authorities, i.e. the Scientific Committee of the International Whaling Commission (IWC) and the Scientific Committee of the North Atlantic Marine Mammal Commission (NAMMCO).
 According to the most recent scientific assessments, the stocks of both fin and common minke whales around Iceland are considered to be close to pre-exploitation levels with internationally agreed abundance estimates of more than 50.000 fin whales and 150.000 minke whales in the North Atlantic.
-In the latest advice from the MRI (June 2018), the recommended annual total allowable catch (TAC) for fin whales is 161 animals for the traditional whaling grounds west of Iceland and 217 common minke whales in the coastal waters around Iceland for the 2018-2025 seasons.
-The catch permits now issued are precautionary and will not have a significant impact on the whale stocks in question.
+In the latest advice from the MFRI (June 2018), the recommended annual total allowable catch (TAC) for fin whales is 161 animals for the traditional whaling grounds west of Iceland and 217 common minke whales in the coastal waters around Iceland for the 2018-2025 seasons.
+The catch permits now issued for 2019-2023 are precautionary and will not have a significant impact on the whale stocks in question.
 Additional safeguard is provided by monitoring of the whales stocks with regular sightings surveys.
 A responsible management system including a DNA database and an international observer scheme ensures that the catch quotas set are not exceeded.
 The catches are clearly sustainable and therefore consistent with the principle of sustainable development and precautionary approach.

 The position of Iceland has always been that whale stocks should be utilized in a sustainable manner like any other living marine resource.
 Twelve species of cetaceans occur regularly in Icelandic waters, thereof six species of large whales.
 At present, only the two most abundant of these species are exploited by Iceland.